 • Pregnancy and breastfeeding: There is limited research on the safety of consuming walnuts during pregnancy and breastfeeding, so it is generally recommended to consume them in moderation.
 It is always a good idea to speak with a healthcare provider before making any significant changes to your diet during pregnancy or breastfeeding.

-See also Chia Seeds Health Benefits
+See also Pumpkin Seeds Health Benefits

 Conclusion